liblouis/liblouis.github.io/_posts/2020-08-31-liblouis-release-3.15.0.md

 Braille table improvements
 --------------------------

--   New computer braille table for the Coptic language thanks to Ibraam Nasif
+-   New computer braille table for the Coptic language thanks to Ibraam Nasif from Coptic Bishopric of Youth
 -   Improvements to Afrikaans thanks to Christo de Klerk
     -   Fixed correct handling of the ŉ character (0x149)
     -   Prevent contraction of